Forest Oak School

 - E [email protected]

-- A special state school for pupils aged from 4 to 19.
+- A state special school for boys and girls aged from 4 to 19.
 Type of SEN provision: MLD - Moderate Learning Difficulty.

 - Boarding: No